CHUV7/hubitat-tuya-tz-zth13-ga/README.md

 1. In Hubitat, go to **Drivers Code → New Driver**
 2. Paste the contents of `TZ-Z3TH13_GA.groovy` and click **Save**
 3. Pair your sensor to Hubitat as usual — it should auto-match via the fingerprint
-4. If it doesn't auto-match, go to the device page and manually select **Tuya TS0201 Temp/Humidity Sensor with LCD**
+4. If it doesn't auto-match, go to the device page and manually select **Wing TS0201 Temp/Humidity Sensor**
-5. Click **Refresh** to initialise reporting and push the default Zigbee reporting intervals
+5. Click **Configure** to push Zigbee reporting intervals to the device
+6. Click **Refresh** to request an initial reading

 ---